rahji/pcbmilling/content/docs/flatcam/holes/drilling.md

 1. In the "Project" tab, double-click the `.drl` list item
 2. Select a single tool number in the "Tools" list
-3. Verify that the settings under "Create CNC Job" are the same as what we entered in the "Exellon Options" section of [Configuring FlatCAM](../../flatcam/configuring)
+3. Verify that the settings under "Create CNC Job" match what was entered in the "Exellon Options" section of [Configuring FlatCAM](../../flatcam/configuring)
 4. Click the "Generate" button under "Create CNC Job"

 ### Export G-code